-- Recently, a series of bills have been introduced in state legislatures around the country that would bar foreign nationals from multiple countries-including China-from purchasing, leasing, or acquiring property in the U.S. Many of these bills include use language that is too vague, and therefore applicable to Americans with dual citizenship or lawful permanent residents. - o Historically, similar laws in the U.S. which were explicitly intended to prohibit Asian immigrants from purchasing land were termed "alien land laws." - This was primarily because of legal language at that time which sought to target "aliens ineligible to citizenship," such as the Chinese and Japanese immigrants ("Issei") who settled on the West Coast. - To avoid adopting a harmful framework that implies criminality, refer to the recent wave of land laws as either "discriminatory land laws" or simply "land laws," rather than "alien land laws."
+- Recently, a series of bills have been introduced in state legislatures around the country that would bar foreign nationals from multiple countries-including China-from purchasing, leasing, or acquiring property in the U.S. Many of these bills include use language that is too vague, and therefore applicable to Americans with dual citizenship or lawful permanent residents. - Such language has also appeared in various vehicles of federal legislation, and while advocates successfully ensured that one such amendment to the FY24 NDAA was stripped from the final version of the bill, lawmakers continue to consider this type of overbroad and discriminatory legislation. - O Historically, similar laws in the U.S. which were explicitly intended to prohibit Asian immigrants from purchasing land were termed "alien land laws." - O This was primarily because of legal language at that time which sought to target "aliens ineligible to citizenship," such as the Chinese and Japanese immigrants ("Issei") who settled on the West Coast. - To avoid adopting a harmful framework that implies criminality, refer to the recent wave of land laws as either "discriminatory land laws" or simply "land laws," rather than "alien land laws."